- What are overprotective parents

 Overprotection exists in every generation.

-However, there is a trend toward intensive parenting in recent years.
+However, there has been a trend toward intensive parenting in recent years.

-In particular, the Millennials are infamous for having overprotective a helicopter mom or dad.
+In particular, the Millennials are infamous for having overprotective helicopter moms or dads.

 We are living in an era where we are constantly bombarded by information.